-• SLGA will ensure charitable organizations receive consistent and equitable treatment with respect to sanctions.
+- SLGA will ensure that licensing is administered fairly and equitably. - SLGA will ensure that gaming applicants and Licensees satisfy the processing, operating and/or regulatory requirements. - SLGA will ensure charitable organizations receive consistent and equitable treatment with respect to sanctions.
 Licensees that fail to comply with the terms of their Licence will be penalized according to the severity of the violation.
-Possible sanctions include: warnings, additional Terms and Conditions, suspensions, cancellations, refusal to issue Licence and criminal charges.
+Possible sanctions include: warnings, additional terms and conditions, suspensions, cancellations, refusal to issue licence and criminal charges.
 Consideration will be given to intent, impact upon beneficiaries, and corrective action taken prior to imposing any sanction.
+Licensees are encouraged to review Section 13 of this manual for more information.

-5.3 Viability of the Gaming Lottery Scheme
+5.3.
+Viability of the Gaming Lottery Scheme